uswds/uswds/_components/form-templates.md

     </ul>
     <p>We also recommend:</p>
     <ul class="usa-content-list">
-      <li>Don’t automatically log a user out without giving them 20 seconds advance notice to request more time.
+      <li>Don’t automatically sign out a user without giving them 20 seconds advance notice to request more time.
 Users with disabilities sometimes require more time to respond to prompts.</li>
     </ul>
   </div>
 </div>